Designing Sound Futures is a York University funded research project focusing on sound, technology, inclusive design, and transdisciplinary learning.

 'Let's start with making music' - John Kelly

-This DSF/CAMIN Meet Up event was supported by York’s Catalyzing Interdisciplinary Clusters Grant (CIRC) and a SSHRC Partnership Development Grant (CAMIN).
+The DSF/CAMIN Meet Up and Music Festival event was supported by York’s Catalyzing Interdisciplinary Clusters Grant (CIRC) and a SSHRC Partnership Development Grant (CAMIN).
 Goals of this project include: